infexious-dev/FluentUIEditableDetailsList/README.md

 ### Experimental
 >- New "decimal" data type now allows up to 2 decimals via regex.
 Still strips commas and other alpha characters (except ".").
 Works same as "number" otherwise.

+### New Bugs and Issues (newly introduced)
+>- "Decimal" data type will return a string if the inputted value contains one period and no decimals ("81.") or contains one period and exactly one decimal ("81.0").

+### Existing Bugs and Issues (from original code)
+>- "onChange" on IColumnConfig causes filtered items to reset to showing all grid data.
+>- "onChange" on IColumnConfig does not deeply copy grid data causing "prototype" methods to get lost.